Locations:

 Ultrasound parathyroid scan

-An ultrasound is a safe, accurate medical imaging test that uses sound waves to create real-time pictures or video of internal organs or other tissues, such as blood vessels and glands.
+An ultrasound is a safe, medical imaging test that uses sound waves to create real-time pictures or video of internal organs or other tissues, such as blood vessels and glands.
 Ultrasound enables healthcare providers to “see” details of soft tissues inside your body without making any incisions.

 Nuclear parathyroid scan

 A special camera then takes images of your parathyroid glands.
 The overactive parathyroid gland(s) will appear enlarged and “bright” in the image.
-Most nuclear parathyroid scans involve more than one session of imaging so your provider can compare the pictures to each other.
+Most nuclear parathyroid scans involve more than one session of imaging so your provider can compare the pictures with each other.

 Types of parathyroid nuclear scans include: